Q. How are you different from other college counselors?

 Q. I'm a parent who applied to college successfully myself.
 Why should I consider hiring someone else to help my child?

-A. Parents may not realize how the college-application process has changed since the time when they applied.
-I can help families understand the role that essays play in today's applications and how to approach them to maximize the chances of success.
+A. Parents may not realize how the college-application process has changed since they applied.
+I can help families understand how to approach today's applications, maximizing chances of success.

 College applications can be stressful for families.
-Many students find it helpful to brainstorm ideas and work on drafts for their essays with someone who is not their parent.
+Many students find it helpful to work on essay drafts with someone who is not their parent.
 For parents, too, it's often a relief to hand off this task to a professional.
 I care about each student I work with and help them to do their best work.
+However, parents know their child best, and I invite them to share their insights and collaborators.

 Q. Can you help me/my child select colleges to apply to?